venkyr91193/Sentiment-Analysis-with-BERT/deeplearning/README.md

     >>> obj.start_train(epochs=2)
     >>> obj.start_eval()

-I have fixed the max sequence length to 40 after observing the result from the DataAnalyzer class.
+I have fixed the max sequence length to 50 taking into account start and end tokens after observing the result from the DataAnalyzer class which gave me results giving information of 40 words per sentence.
 Its adviced to set the batch size to 64 according to the BERT papers.
 But you can decrease it if your GPU memory is low.
 I have defaulted the batch size to 32.

 # Results